glebtsereteli/Figgy/docs/pages/api/figgy/setup.md

 # Setup

+## Overview

-Your Figgy workflow begins with the global `FiggySetup()` function, which acts as the library's main entry point.
+Your Figgy workflow begins in the global `FiggySetup()` function, which acts as the library's main entry point.
 Inside it, you create your :Windows:, :Sections:, :Groups:, :Value: and :Decor: Widgets that shape both the visual debug interface and the underlying config data layout for your game.

 Figgy's setup process is built around Widgets - modular building blocks that define what appears in your debug view and how it's reflected in your game's config data struct.